What is income?

 Where can I find more information?

-The Government provides information on paying tax on your pension on the GOV.UK website.
+Government information on paying tax on your pension can be found on GOV.UK.